davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 Cr, garnet is unstable at depths less than 80 km at the peridotite solidus (~1470ºC at this depth).
-Subsolidus experimental results show that the maximum depth of the spinel stability field in the absence of Cr ranges from 1.8-2.0 GPa (55-60 km) at 1000-1200ºC [@Klemme2000], a slightly deeper estimate than @ONeill1981.
+Subsolidus experimental results show that the maximum depth of the spinel stability field in the absence of Cr ranges from 1.8-2.0 GPa (55-60 km) at 1000-1200ºC [@Klemme2000].
-Chromian spinels can be stable to much greater depth: thermodynamic modeling by @Klemme2004 suggests a broad garnet-spinel co-stability field (up to a spinel-out reaction at 5 GPa for Cr# of ~30), but given the unconstrained assumption of ideal garnet--spinel mixing, a spinel-weighted metastable assemblage is possible even at higher pressures.
+Chromian spinels can be stable to much greater depth: thermodynamic modeling by @Klemme2004 suggests a broad garnet-spinel co-stability field (up to a spinel-out reaction at 5 GPa for Cr# of ~30), but a spinel-weighted metastable assemblage is possible even at higher pressures.

 As shown in @fig:spinel_cr, samples in the high-temperature cohort (CK-3, CK-4, and CK-6) have